astro648/astronomerayaan/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [ConsoleController](https://github.com/astronomerayaan/ConsoleController/)
+- 🔭 I’m currently working on [ConsoleController](https://github.com/astronomerayaan/ConsoleController/) and some other stuff

 - 🌱 In the tech field, I’m currently learning electrical engineering.